Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Useful Lemmas

 One can verify that an eigenvector associated with $\lambda_3$ is given by

 Let $v_1$ denote the first entry of $\bm{v}$ in the above expression.
 We next show that $v_1$ admits the representation in \cref{eq:v1-expression}.
 In particular, we have

-where the fourth equality follows from $\beta$ is sufficiently small and the Maclaurin expansion of $(1+\cdot)^{-\frac{1}{2}}$, the last equality uses the fact that $\beta$ is sufficiently small and the Maclaurin expansion of $(1+\cdot)^{-1}$. \end{proof}
+where the fourth equality follows from $\beta$ is sufficiently small and the Maclaurin expansion of $(1+\cdot)^{-\frac{1}{2}}$.
+The last equality uses the fact that $\beta$ is sufficiently small and the Maclaurin expansion of $(1+\cdot)^{-1}$.
+This completes the proof. \end{proof}